lndrcrvlh/flashcard-app/README.md

 * Add Remaining kana
 * Create a means of selecting which kana the user would like to study
 * figure out how to implement kanji in an interesting way

+Would be interesting
+* Oauth + user info
+* activity tracking
+*  Highest streak of all time
+*  Highest streak per day
+*  Streak for days (daily usage)
+* Streak ranking